-The Board has established a Nomination and Remuneration Committee which consists of a majority of Independent Non-Executive Directors including Mr Ken Dwyer as the Committee Chairman and Mr David Chambers.
-Ms Jennifer Hill-Ling is also a member of the Committee.
+The Company has established a Nomination and Remuneration Committee which consists of Independent Non-Executive Directors.

-The Board's Nomination and Remuneration Committee, amongst other things, is to ensure that the Board is comprised of individuals with an appropriate range of skills, experience, expertise, and that the Board benefits from diversity of gender.
+The Nomination and Remuneration Committee ensures the Board is comprised of individuals with an appropriate range of skills, experience, expertise, and that the Board benefits from diversity of gender.

-The charter of the Nomination and Remuneration Committee is available on the Company website at: https://corporate.hills.com.au/about-us/governance.
+The charter of the Nomination and Remuneration Committee is available on the Company website.